alliance-datascience/genebanks_diversity_index/README.md

 A detailed explanation of each code is provided as follows:

 ## Preprocessing (0_preprocessing.R )

+### Share inputs for codes:
+- A path to save outputs: outdir
+- Collection name: The collection name used (e.g. "beans")

 ### Inputs

 > [!IMPORTANT]
 > Download GRIN information from https://npgsweb.ars-grin.gov/gringlobal/uploads/documents/taxonomy_data.cab